dojo/docs/dojo/NodeList.rst

 Common NodeList Functions
 =========================

-The `entire NodeList API <http://dojotoolkit.org/api/dojo.NodeList>`_ is extensive, so lets just focus on some of the most frequently used methods.
+The `entire NodeList API <http://dojotoolkit.org/api/dojo.NodeList>`_ is extensive, so let's just focus on some of the most frequently used methods.

 ``forEach`` - runs a function for each element in a NodeList.
 If you want the option to break out of the loop, use ``every`` or ``some`` instead.